 - Auto-Analysis - analyze thousands of sequential files automatically on the fly by using customizable deep packet expert profiles - also per object - including custom metrics and thresholds

-- Incident correlation - Export incidents into service management management, becoming part of the correlation framework
+- Incident correlation - Export incidents into service management management, becoming part of correlation framework

-Trace files are usually manually analyzed in single steps - just one at a time, covering a few minutes.
-For hours multiple files must be generated - for a day 100 or 1000 of files.
-This cannot be done manually. with sharkMon user can import a large number of files from servers, cloud or datacenter appliances - assign an analysis profiles including the relevant metrics - and sharkMon creates required statistics and over the whole span of time - just monitoring.
+Tracefiles are usually manually analysed in single steps – just one at a time, covering a few minutes.
+For hours multiple files must be generated – for a day 100 or 1000 of files.
+This can not be done manually. with sharkMon user can import a large number of files from servers, cloud or datacenter appliances – assign an analysis profiles including the relevant metrics - and sharkMon creates required statistics and over the whole span of time - just monitoring.